-Join us for God on Tap tomorrow night, Tuesday, July 28th at 7:30pm, upstairs at Forest & Main.
-Our topic will be forgiveness.
+Join us for our next God on Tap on Tuesday, October 27th at 7:30pm, upstairs at Forest & Main.
+Our topic: Who are the saints in your life?